The Fate of Apple's Vision Pro: Part II

 I beg to differ.

-To the contrary, spatial/experiential computing just might be a key ingredient to humanity’s salvation, especially with the advent of AI.
+On the contrary, spatial/experiential computing just might be a key ingredient to humanity’s salvation, especially with the advent of AI.

 There’s a variety of philosophical and practical reasons why.
 I’ll just hit my two favorites.